dcoleman21/dcoleman21/README.md

 <img align="right" height="250px" width="450px" alt="milkyway" src="https://user-images.githubusercontent.com/60626984/92288059-def9bc80-eec8-11ea-90d6-6c50261e37de.png" />

 <p align="left"
   <h2>I am an adventurous, curious, compassionate, and creative soul who loves nature 🌳, outdoors 🥾, photography 📷, music 🎧  and learning 👩‍🎓.
 I also recently embarked on a new journey into the tech 💻 realm.
-I completed the backend engineering program at Turing School of Software and Design in March of 2021.</h2>
+I entered the backend engineering program at Turing School of Software and Design in May of 2020 and have been loving learning about creating both monolith and microservice oriented applications, database querying and building API request/responses.</h2>
   <h4>Check them out here: https://turing.io/</h4>
 </p>